 The valve on the Avent nipples is located below the molded number that indicates the size flow of the nipple.
-For example, if the nipple is a newborn nipple, it will display an “N” and just below that would be the valve.
+For example, if the nipple is a newborn nipple, it will display an “N” and the valve will be just below that.

 Once you have found the valve, grab firmly below it and pull upwards until you see the slit in the valve opening.
-Once you have observed this you are good to go and can begin feeding.
+Once you see the opening, you’re ready to begin feeding your baby.

 You should also routinely clean and sterilize the components of these bottles due to the possibility of debris being caught within the valve and blocking the airflow.

 How do you keep Nuk nipples from collapsing?

 Similar to both the Tommee Tippee and Avent nipples, the venting system on Nuk nipples is a vent located at the base of the nipple, close to the ring cap.

 If your Nuk nipple is collapsing, check all components of the bottle to ensure they are clean and free of debris.

 If the bottle components look good, check to make sure that all components are the same Nuk brand since using different brand pieces often leads to venting issues, leakage, etc.

 If this didn’t solve the issue, the last step would be to grab firmly on the nipple, situating your fingers close to the valve, and pull firmly until you see the valve open up.

 Dr Brown bottle nipple collapsing